GiovanniCornejo/rusty-vault/README.md

 # rusty-vault

-RustyVault: A secure command-line password manager implemented in Rust.
+A secure command-line password manager implemented in Rust.